How Technology has Affected Financial Reporting

 Below are three areas where the impact on reporting has been the most significant.
 If your company isn’t realizing the benefits from these changes, it’s missing a golden opportunity.

-QuickBooks and similar products have set a new baseline standard for ease of entry and reporting.
+QuickBooks, Xero and similar products have set a new baseline standard for ease of entry and reporting.
 They are helping owners and non-financial managers see financial reports and supporting information more transparently and more often than ever.
 Much of the manual work done in the past is now automated, creating efficiency.
-The technology has produced an array of business metrics that go well behind the traditional financial statement; quickly summarizing key measures that lead to better and faster decision making.
+Technology has produced an array of business metrics that go well behind the traditional financial statement; quickly summarizing key measures that lead to better and faster decision making.

 Financial statements no longer hold value in and of themselves.
 It’s how the data is framed and used to create information that matters.
 For CFO’s specifically, this technologically enabled shift has moved the finance and accounting role from one of primarily historical record keeping to forward looking business planning and long term forecasting.